 The figures below reflect annual sales divided by square feet for two types of restaurants and bars: full service and limited service.

 Full service restaurants operate for 2-3 meals per day.
-The figures below assume this is a restaurant with a typical staff load (chef, cooks, front-of-house manager, bartenders, servers, etc.)
+The figures presented below assume this is a restaurant with a typical staff load (chef, cooks, front-of-house manager, bartenders, servers, etc.).

 Limited service restaurants are bars and restaurants with limited open hours.
 The implication of limited hours is that you have to earn more within that time period.
 Many restaurants do the limited service model because the cost of labor is too high to justify a meal period with lower ticket averages.
-Alcohol is a large component, where lunch patrons generally don't drink, and dinner patrons do.
+Alcohol is a large component: Lunch patrons generally don't drink, and dinner patrons do.